cockroachdb/docs/src/current/v23.1/sso-db-console.md

 You must configure the [cluster settings]({% link {{ page.version.version }}/cluster-settings.md %}) in the following table to enable SSO authentication to the DB Console.
 Refer to the [Update your cluster settings](#update-your-cluster-settings) section to configure your cluster settings.

 | Cluster Setting | Description
 |-----------------|------
 | `server.oidc_authentication.enabled` | A Boolean that enables or disables SSO.
 | `server.oidc_authentication.client_id` | Your auth client's ID.<br>**Example:** `32789079457-g3hdfw8cbw85obi5cb525hsceaqf69unn.apps.googleusercontent.com`.
 | `server.oidc_authentication.client_secret` | Your auth client's secret.
 | `server.oidc_authentication.redirect_url` | Specifies the callback URL that redirects the user to CockroachDB after a successful authentication.
 This can be the address of a node in the cluster or the address of a load balancer that routes traffic to the nodes.
-You must append the path with `/oidc/v1/callback`.<br>**Example:** `https://{ your cluster's domain } :8080/oidc/v1/callback`.
+You must append the path with <code>/oidc/v1/callback</code>.
+Accepts either a single URL string (for example, <code>https://{your_cluster's_domain }:8080/oidc/v1/callback</code>) or a JSON object with the following format, which supports region-based OIDC authentication with a callback URL configured per region:<br />**Example:** `{"redirect_urls": {"us-east-1": "https://{cluster_ip_address}:8080/oidc/v1/callback","eu-west-1": "example.com"{% raw %}}}{% endraw %}`
 | `server.oidc_authentication.provider_url` | Specifies the OAuth issuer identifier.
 Ensure that the URL does not have a terminating `/`.
 For more information, refer to the [OIDC specification](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig).
 Note that CockroachDB appends the required `/.well-known/openid-configuration` by default.
 You do not need to include it.<br>**Example:** `https://accounts.google.com`.
 | `server.oidc_authentication.scopes` | A space-delimited list of the [OAuth scopes](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) being requested for an Access Token.
 The `openid` and `email` scopes must be included.<br>**Example:** `openid profile email`.
 | `server.oidc_authentication.claim_json_key` | The field/key used to identify the user from the external identity provider's [ID Token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken).